Science at UM [S04-ep23]: Three years of thesis work summarized in three minutes

-In 2024, some 64,000 students were enrolled in doctoral programs.
-42% of them had parents who were managers or professionals, 3.6% came from working-class backgrounds and only 1.3% were children of farmers.
-This finding has changed little since Pierre Bourdieu's first work on the subject in the 60s.
-The cause: social reproduction, of course, leading to selection on the basis of social, economic and intellectual capital, but also perhaps a lack of understanding on the part of the general public of what a thesis can be, and of research more generally.
+In 2024, approximately 64,000 students were enrolled in doctoral programs.
+Forty-two percent of them had parents who were executives or intellectual professionals, 3.6% came from working-class backgrounds, and only 1.3% were children of farmers.
+This situation has changed very little since Pierre Bourdieu first studied the issue in the 1960s.
+The reasons for this are, of course, social reproduction, which leads to selection based on social, economic, and intellectual capital, but also perhaps a lack of understanding among the general public of what a thesis is and what research is more generally.

-To democratize and popularize this ultimate academic exercise, a number of initiatives have been launched, including Ma thèse en 180 secondes.
-Inspired by Three Minutes Thesis, conceived in Australia in 2008, the French-language version of this scientific competition was revived in Quebec in 2012, before arriving in France in 2014.
-The principle is simple: present your thesis, as the name suggests, in 3 minutes, using a single slide and in front of a lay audience.
-Humor plays an important role, as do references to popular culture.
+To democratize and popularize this ultimate academic exercise, several initiatives have emerged, including Ma thèse en 180 secondes(My thesis in 180 seconds).
+Inspired by Three Minute Thesis, which was conceived in Australia in 2008, the French-language version of this scientific competition was launched in Quebec in 2012 before arriving in France in 2014.
+The principle is simple: as the name suggests, participants have three minutes to present their thesis using a single slide and in front of a non-specialist audience.
+Humor plays a big part, as do references to popular culture.

-In 2020, Deborah Faucon, an expert in the titanium used to make aircraft doors, won the Occitanie regional final with her "Welcome aboard flight MT 180".
-Before her, Yassin Tachikart, a doctoral student in biology and pharmacy, compared senescent cells "to that neighbor who turns the music up at 4 a.m. and wakes up the whole building".
-In 2021, Mathilde Guérin seduced the audience with a performance straight out of an Asterix album, in which the druid Pronostix saved his patient "from the bacteria trying to invade the village of Plaie-ouverte-qui-fait-malix".
+In 2020, Deborah Faucon, an expert in titanium used to make aircraft doors, won the Occitanie regional final with her "welcome aboard flight MT 180."
+Before her, Yassin Tachikart, a doctoral student in biology and pharmacy, compared senescent cells to "that neighbor who turns up the music at 4 a.m. and wakes up the whole building."
+In 2021, Mathilde Guérin charmed the audience with a performance straight out of an Asterix album, in which the druid Pronostix saved his patient "from the bacteria trying to invade the village of Open-Wound-That-Hurts-Malix."

-This year, it was the song of a chickadee that won over the public and the MT 180 jury.
+This year, it was the song of a chickadee that charmed the audience and jury of MT 180.
 Behind this song is Jérémy Defrance, a doctoral student at Cefe, the Center for Functional and Evolutionary Ecology.
 He is interested in the role of resources in the reproduction of great tits in urban and forest environments.

 Watch Jérémy Defrance's presentation